Affected Diesel Models Include:

 Motley Rice attorneys have experience in vehicle defect cases and have held leadership roles in similar litigation, including most recently with General Motors’ ignition switch defects and recalls and Takata’s exploding airbags.

-In the initial proposed settlement announced on June 28, 2016, Volkswagen agreed to pay nearly $15 billion to compensate consumers and mitigate the impact its actions had on the environment.
-Roughly $10 billion will be paid to consumers to buy back and repair around 482,000 affected vehicles.
-An additional $4.7 billion will mitigate the scheme’s environmental impact, including $2.7 billion that will be paid into a trust to support environmental programs across the country that will reduce NOx in the atmosphere by an amount equal to or greater than the combined excess NOx pollution caused by the affected vehicles.
+On Oct.
+25, 2016, U.S. District Court Judge Charles R. Breyer of the Northern District of California approved the nearly $15 billion 2.0-liter settlement deal to compensate consumers and mitigate the impact Volkswagen’s actions had on the environment.
+Roughly $10 billion will be paid to consumers to buy back and repair around 482,000 affected Volkswagen and Audi 2.0-liter TDI vehicles that were owned or leased as of Sept.
+18, 2015.
+An additional $4.7 billion will mitigate the environmental impact of the excess emissions, including $2.7 billion to be paid into a trust to support environmental programs across the country that will reduce NOx in the atmosphere by an amount equal to or greater than the combined excess NOx pollution caused by the affected vehicles.
 The remaining $2 billion will be used to develop additional, new, clean technology.

-The settlement agreement allows eligible owners, eligible sellers and eligible lessees the option of a buyback, to have their car fixed or time to wait and see what is going to be best for them in the long-run.
+The settlement agreement allows eligible owners, eligible sellers and eligible lessees the option of a buyback, having their car modified to reduce emissions, or time to wait and see what is going to be best for them in the long run.

 The below shows which steps to take for the buyback option and the emissions modification option: